jimpil/duratom/README.md

 ```

 ## Preserving types
 As of version `0.4.2`, `duratom` makes an effort (by default) to support certain (important from an `atom` usage perspective) collections, that are not part of the EDN spec.
 These are the two built-in sorted collections (map/set), and the somewhat hidden, but otherwise very useful `clojure.lang.PesistentQueue.java`.
-Therefore, for these particular collections you can expect correct round-tripping (printing/reading), without losing the type along the way.
+Therefore, for these particular collections you can expect correct EDN round-tripping (printing/reading), without losing the type along the way.
 It does this, by outputting custom tags (i.e. `#sorted/map`, `#sorted/set` \& `#queue`), and then reading those back with custom `:readers` (via `clojure.edn/read`).
 More details can be seen in the `duratom.readers.clj` namespace.
 If you don't like the default ones, feel free to provide your own, but keep in mind that you need to do it at both ends (reading AND printing).
 Again, `duratom.readers.clj` showcases how to do this.

+This can be viewed as a breaking change, albeit one that probably won't break any existing programs.
+If you've previously serialised a sorted-map with `duratom`, you've basically lost the type.
+Reading it back with 0.4.2, will result in plain map, the same as with any other version (the type is lost forever).

 ## Metadata
-Metadata, as conveyed and understood by Clojure, are not part of the EDN spec.
-Therefore one cannot expect them to be preserved during EDN (de)-serialisation.
-However, the metadata itself is just another map, and therefore this is not really an issue.
-If you want this to happen somewhat 'auto-magically', `duratom` includes an object (constructed via `utils/iobj->edn-tag`) which can be used to wrap your collection before passing it for printing.
-This object is nothing special - in fact it does absolutely nothing!
-It's a placeholder object which `duratom` prints unpacked into a vector tuple with a special tag `#iobj` - and reads it back with a custom reader which simply packs it back.
-It does sound rather convenient, and it will work (see `readers_test.clj`), however I would still not recommend actually doing that.
-It feels way too magical and somewhat indirect.
-It is completely trivial to do this process manually before `duratom` ever sees your data.
-Simply unpack the collection into a vector of two elements (the coll and its metadata-map), and pass that to `duratom`.
-Then at the other end, turning that vector into a collection with some metadata is just a matter of calling `apply with-meta` on it.
-Despite practically equivalent from a runtime POV, the latter approach will look much more evident (from a source-code POV).
-The choice is yours ;)
+Similarly to the aforementioned important types, as of version `0.4.2`, `duratom` also makes an effort (by default) to preserve metadata.
+It does this by wrapping the collection provided in a special type (constructed via `utils/iobj->edn-tag`), and prints that instead, emitting a special tag `#duratom/iobj`.
+Then at the other end (reading), a custom reader is provided specifically for this tag.

+If you are content with losing metadata and want to revert to the previous default behaviour, you can do so by overriding the default writer (given your backend).
+For example the local file-backed `duratom` now uses `ut/write-edn-object` as the default writer.
+Using `(partial ut/write-edn-object false)` as your writer, will completely sidestep the newly added metadata support (the `#duratom/iobj` tag will never be emitted).

+Even though this sounds like a major breaking-change, it actually isn't!
+Similar to the sorted-map example earlier, if you've previously serialised a map (with metadata) with `duratom`, you've lost that metadata.
+Reading it back with 0.4.2, will result in a  map without metadata, the same as with any other version (the metadata is lost forever).
+If you then `swap!` with a fn which adds metadata, then that will be custom-printed (with the new custom tag), and read just fine later.

 ## Requirements

-Java >= 8
+- Java >= 8
-Clojure >= 1.9
+- Clojure >= 1.9

 ### Optional Requirements